RF0/enonic-plugin-archetype/readme.md

 2. cd target/generated-sources/archetype
 3. mvn install

-To create new project from archetype, select the installed archetype archetype com.enonic.plugin:enonic-plugin-archetype
-in your favourite IDE like IntelliJ or Eclipse and fill inn groupId, artifactId, version and package, or use:
+To create new project from archetype, select the installed archetype archetype com.enonic.plugin:enonic-plugin-archetype in your favourite IDE like IntelliJ or Eclipse and fill inn groupId, artifactId, version and package, or use commandline:

 1. mvn archetype:generate -DarchetypeCatalog=local
 2. Choose: # with local -> com.enonic.plugin:enonic-plugin-archetype (enonic-plugin-archetype)